 The Service compiles an Annual Report and Statement of Assurance that provides a review of the Service's delivery against the Community Risk Management Plan and our performance measures.
 This can be found on our website under About Us/Documents.

-Our community risk management analysis and planning process is shown here diagram to be added.
+Our community risk management analysis and planning process is shown right.

 Local Resilience Forum